vnijs/gitgadget/README.md

 First, provide `User name`, `Token`, and the GitLab `Group name`.
 Then click the `List` button to show available assignments.
 Select the desired assignment name from the dropdown and the load the user file with student GitLab tokens and press the `Collect` button to generate Merge Requests for all students (or team leads).
 Once this step is completed you can review and comment on the MRs using the GitLab UI.

 To view, run, and edit the MRs locally press the `Fetch` button.
 After fetching all MRs they are converted to branches using the student-id as the branch name and pushed back up to the server.
 Switch between branches to test code and provide comments and/or fixes.
-Use the Git tab in R-studio or the _Synch_ tab in `gitgadget` to push local changes to the remote branch.
+Use the Git tab in R-studio or the _Sync_ tab in `gitgadget` to push local changes to the remote branch.
 Notify students of the comments/fixes by providing a link to the branch in the comments on the original MR.

 If students update their assignment repo and you want to `Fetch` the updates for local review you should first delete the existing branches for one or more students.
 This can be done through the _Branch_ tab by selecting all branches you want to delete and clicking the `Delete local` button.